Violeta Parra: "Volver a los Diecisiete"

 Another highly regarded song – the last she wrote – is "Volver a los Diecisiete" ("Being Seventeen Again").
 It celebrates the themes of youthful life, in tragic contrast to her biography.
 Unlike much popular music, it moves through minor key progression creating an introspective if not melancholy mood and thus has lent itself to classical treatment as well as popular music.

-Despite its originality, Parra's music was deeply rooted in folk song traditions, as is the case with Nueva Canción in general.
+Parra's music is deeply rooted in folk song traditions, as she was considered part of the Nueva Canción movement.
+Her involvement was as a forerunner in the 1950s and increasing the popularity of folk music.